 3. Collections of ceramic animals

-While some consider this trend kitschy and cute, it’s really a little naff.
+While some consider this trend kitschy and cute, we’re not sure it was ever a good idea!
 Try displaying collections of treasure or trinkets you’ve collected from your travels or family holidays, or even breaking out the family heirlooms and working them into your interiors.
-A balanced of old and new is the key to any good interior.
+A balance of old and new is the key to any good interior.

-Popular in beachside homes and properties channelling a ‘Hamptons’ vibe, seashells and décor items made from seashells have had their time in the sun, along it artfully-placed pieces of driftwood and coral.
-Replace them with vases of fresh flowers instead, books or candles instead.
+Popular in beachside homes and properties channelling Hamptons style, items made from seashells have had their time in the sun, along with artfully-placed pieces of driftwood.
+While shells can still form part of the mix, tone down the look by blending a mixture of indoor plants and colourful coffee table books to keep the look realistic and interesting or replace them with vases of fresh flowers or candles.

 5. All-white everything

-Impossible to keep clean and difficult to get right, all-white interiors are best left to the professionals.
-Integrating colours, textures and different materials into your home is now definitely in, so try going bold with colours or dominant shades.
+While difficult to get right, all-white interiors don’t have to be stark and minimalist – they can work beautifully with careful planning and the help of professionals.
+Integrating colours, textures and different materials into your home is definitely on trend and creates a timeless look, but don’t be afraid to try going bold with colours or dominant shades.

 6. Faux fur